peiyiw7797/MascotGO-Project-Vectorizing-Our-World/src/universal_embedding/synthetic_data/README.md

 * ❌ Simulate user behavior
 * ❌ Modify personas, agents, or events
+* ❌ Create or alter clickstream logic
-* ❌ Train models
+* ❌ Train or evaluate models
-* ❌ Evaluate embeddings
 * ❌ Perform realism evaluation
-* ❌ Create train/val/test splits for modeling
+* ❌ Create ML train/val/test splits

-Those concerns belong to **other issues or later phases**.
+> **Simulation decides what happened.
+> This module decides how that event is observed across modalities.**

 ---